Subfamilies of the Gesneriaceae

 Coronantheroideae

 The late Hans Wiehler split off the tribe Coronanthereae from the Gesnerioideae into a separate subfamily, the Coronantheroideae.
-Since Sarmienta and Mitraria share a special pigment (3-deoxyanthocyanins) with the Gesnerioideae, the chemical evidence suggests that the Coronantheroideae might perhaps be an entity multiplied without necessity.
+Since tribal members Sarmienta and Mitraria share a special pigment (3-deoxyanthocyanins) with the Gesnerioideae, the chemical evidence suggests that the Coronantheroideae might perhaps be an entity multiplied without necessity.

 Coronantheroids are native to the Pacific coast of Chile (Sarmienta, Mitraria, Asteranthera) and islands of the South Pacific (Fieldia, Negria, Rhabdothamnus).